Invensys seen in play despite bid talks ending

 However, its pension liabilities remain a potential hurdle to a deal.
 Its pension fund had a net deficit of 426 million pounds at the end of March, although its total liabilities were far higher than that, analysts said.

-Invensys did not name any other parties which could be interested in some or all of its assets, but a report last month said Siemens, ABB and General Electric had also made informal contact.
+Invensys did not name any other parties which could be interested in some or all of its assets, but a report last month said Siemens (SIEGn.DE), ABB ABBN.VX and General Electric (GE.N) had also made informal contact.

 A source close to Invensys said the talks with Emerson had ended some months ago, while some of the interest from third parties was more recent.